Monthly Dividend Stock In Focus: Orchid Island Capital - Sure Dividend

 Final Thoughts

 The trust has a sizable amount of debt on the balance sheet, and is issuing shares at an alarming pace.
 The outlook for mortgage REITs has deteriorated as the Federal Reserve continues to raise interest rates.
-The trust’s most recent results for Q4 show a significant decline in net interest income and per-share book value.
+The trust’s most recent results for Q2 show a significant decline in net interest income and per-share book value.

 Orchid Island cut its dividend several times in the past few years due to poor fundamental performance.
 Investors should tread very carefully with mortgage REITs like Orchid Island.
-As a result, income investors would be better served buying higher-quality dividend stocks, with more sustainable payouts.
+As a result, income investors would be better served buying higher-quality dividend stocks with more sustainable payouts.